 I’m married to a very devoted, loyal man, who has irritated the crap out of me for more than two decades, while still being my very safe place to fall.
 We complement each other amazingly well.
 When he realises he’s been an arsehole, he actually admits it and does something about it.
 I try to return the favour by working with my own flaws.
 I have the utmost admiration for his strength, intelligence, resilience, loyalty and honesty.
 Together we have brought into this world, three incredibly smart, sassy, funny, difficult and loving young men.
 We are intensely proud of them – even when they drive us to the brink of insanity.

-I have had lifelong issues with mental health – namely depression, anxiety and disordered eating.
-However it wasn’t until I had a midlife crisis and fell apart, that I realised I had issues.
-Up until then I was an expert at numbing my emotions, wearing a happy mask, and just plain old ignoring all my problems.
-I’ve spent the past three years working on my issues – often spending more times going backwards than forwards – and I am now hopefully in a headspace where recovery is well and truly underway.
+I’ve had lifelong struggles with mental health – namely depression, anxiety and disordered eating.
+However, it wasn’t until I had a midlife crisis and broke apart I realised there had ever been any issues.
+Up until then I was an expert at numbing emotions, wearing a happy mask, and just plain old ignoring stuff.
+I’ve spent the past few years working on myself – often spending more time going backwards than forwards.
+I’ve had two inpatient stays in psychiatric facilities – both of which saved my life one way or another.
+I’m now in a head space where recovery is well and truly underway.

 In 2008 I started preparing for the end of my music and teaching career by completing a Masters in Journalism.
 My focus is now on continuing to write about mental health issues, redefining myself as a writer rather than a musician (I’m currently penning a memoir and a few other projects), and figuring out how to earn a bit of money to support our little family.